-Mafalda is fascinated by how tiny things such as viruses, bacteria or mutations in our DNA cause illnesses.
+Mafalda is fascinated by how tiny things such as viruses, bacteria, or mutations in our DNA cause illnesses.

-PHD STUDENT IN IMMUNOLOGY
+PHD IN VIRUS-HOST INTERACTIONS

 University of Surrey

 Guildford, United Kingdom

 2016 - 2020

 Supervised by Dr Peter Mayerhofer, Dr Rachel Simmonds, and Dr. Kevin Maringer.

 Thesis title: "Role of peroxisomes and PEX19 in Zika and dengue virus-host interactions".